reagent-project/reagent-template/README.md

 ### Development mode

-start the server:
+Start the server:

 ```
 lein ring server
 ```

-start the ClojureScript compiler:
+If you don't plan on using the optional development tools, you will have to manually compile the cljs files:

 ```
 lein cljsbuild once
 ```

-start the browser REPL:
+Wait a bit, then browse to [http://localhost:3000](http://localhost:3000).

+#### Optional development tools

+Automatically push cljs changes to the browser:

 ```
 $ lein repl